mparayil/Reddit-Analysis/README.md

 We will be using NLP (Natural Language Techniques) to categorigize Python related sub-reddit forums based on on the comments on posts themselves.

-### We will be using the following:
+### We will be conducting the following with this analysis:
+- EDA
+- Data cleansing
 - CountVectorizer Model
+- Truncated SVD (Dimensionality Reduction)
-- Truncuated S
+- Classification Models